Not all starchy foods are created equal.

 “Everything has to fit together,” she said.

-The nutritionist said she advises her clients to make specific goals instead of broad objectives.
+Personally, Weiner advises her clients to make specific goals instead of broad objectives.

-Resolutions such as “losing weight,” “going to the gym more,” or “being healthier” are too general.
+Goals like “losing weight,” “going to the gym more,” or “being healthier” are too general.

-Resolutions such as drinking water instead of soda or eating one vegetarian meal a week are more helpful and more doable.
+Goals like drinking water instead of soda or eating one vegetarian meal a week are more helpful and more doable.

 “Make one simple change at a time,” she suggested.